2 PARTY SATANIC KINGDOM. Never Been So OBVIOUS!! Divide & Conquer God's Angels Thru the HOST BODY.

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

 Working on the Plasma Energy Video..
 Under Massive Spiritual ATTACK ..
 Pray for the TEAM..
-NEED a BREAKTHROUGH..
+NEED a BREAKTHGROUGH..
 Need a headache to Go-AWAY and External Pressures to Lessen...

 Jonathan's videos can also be found on these other venues: